-Physical Geology in the Rocky Mountains
+Physical and Environmental Geology in the Rocky Mountains

-If you're interested in the outdoors and natural sciences, consider taking GEOL105: Introductory Physical Geology in the Rocky Mountains.
+If you're interested in the outdoors and natural sciences, consider taking GEOL105: Introductory Physical and Environmental Geology in the Rocky Mountains.

 Study geology in the Black Hills of South Dakota and the spectacular Rocky Mountains of Wyoming, where a wide variety of rocks and processes are evident.
-You will learn about earth materials (minerals and rocks), structures, composition, and a variety of dynamic processes.
+You will learn about Earth materials (minerals and rocks), structures, composition, and a variety of dynamic processes.

 This rigorous course begins and ends on campus, but in between you'll have opportunities to hike the mountains, camp with friends, and learn geology!
 (Students should anticipate challenging hikes at high elevations).

 The field work will include geologic investigations of the Badlands and Black Hills of South Dakota, and Devil’s Tower and the Bighorn Mountains of Wyoming, followed by work in the Wind River Canyon (Owl Creek Mountains), before returning to campus.
 Additional post-trip study ends on Aug.
-12.
+22.

-The $1,400 program cost includes tuition, transportation and all related field expenses (i.e., food, course supplies, group tents, ground pads, camping fees, and appropriately warm and compact, brand-new synthetic sleeping bags).
+The $1,500 program cost includes tuition, transportation and all related field expenses (i.e., food, course supplies, group tents, ground pads, camping fees, and appropriately warm and compact, brand-new synthetic sleeping bags).

-New student registration for GEOL105 requires a $400 non-refundable (if accepted) deposit by May (sent along with application).
+New student registration for GEOL105 requires a $500 non-refundable (if accepted) deposit by May (sent along with application).
 Payment-in-full (the remaining $1,000) must be made by the July billing date.